 There are filing fees associated with the initiation of a new case, except Domestic Violence Restraining Orders, Elder Abuse and Department of Child Support cases.
 If you cannot afford to pay the filing fees, you may request a Request to Waive Court Fees and Costs (FW-001) and (FW-003).
 Forms are available for you to download at the California Judicial Council’s website: http://www.courts.ca.gov/forms.htm

 Yes.
 It is a right of citizenship and required by law.

-We obtain names from the Department of Motor Vehicles and the Registrar of Voters.
-If the information you provide to these two sources is not identical you may receive two summonses.
+We obtain names from the Department of Motor Vehicles the Registrar of Voters and the Franchise Tax Board.
+If the information you provide to these three sources is not identical you may receive two summonses.

 If you are acquainted with the individual and familiar with their circumstance, click JUROR RECORD and complete the DISQUALIFICATION AND REQUEST TO BE EXCUSED/HARDSHIP REQUEST tab.
 If you are not acquainted with the person, state on the front of the unopened summons “this person is no longer at this address” and place the summons back in the mail.
 The Department of Motor Vehicles and the Registrar of Voters is our source for information.
 You should notify these two sources to avoid receiving any further jury summonses at your address.

 Yes.
 A juror must provide a physician’s verification note on a prescription pad or letterhead signed by a doctor.
 The note must state that the juror cannot serve on jury duty for medical reasons and should indicate the length or duration of the illness or problem.
 If the condition is permanent or long term, the physician must also include that information in his/her statement.
 Obtaining a copy of your doctor’s letter for your personal file is advised.